 The Impermanent Display similarly reflects a personal journey through the work of artists and the commitment of the LUMA Foundation and Maja Hoffmann in supporting diverse practices and visionary thought processes.
 The Impermanent Display is a dedication to the fragility of ideas and the importance of encouraging the production of imaginative and inventive structures and forms.

-Etel Adnan was born on February 24, 1925 in Beirut.
-Lebanese American artist, poet and essayist, she writes in english and french.
-After living in California for a long time, she now lives and works in Paris.
-She has been painting since the sixties and her work has received international recognition since dOCUMENTA(13), in 2012.
+She began painting in the 1960s and her work has received international recognition since dOCUMENTA(13), in 2012.
 In 2014, she was invited to the biennial of the Whitney Museum (New York) and the Qatar museum of modern art, the Mathaf, dedicated a retrospective to her, organized by Hans Ulrich Obrist.
 Since then, numerous museums (Bern, Luxembourg, San Francisco, Aspen, Lille, etc.) and art centres have devoted exhibitions to her.
 Adnan’s works appear in numerous collections, including the MNAM-Center Pompidou, Paris; Mathaf, Doha, Qatar; MoMA, New York; M +, Hong Kong; Royal Jordanian Museum, Amman; the Museum of Modern Art, Tunis; Sursock Museum, Beirut; Institute of the Arab World, Paris; British Museum, London; Tate Gallery, London; World Bank Collection, Washington D.C.; National Museum for Women in the Arts, Washington D.C; as well as in many private collections.

 Diane Arbus is one of the most original and influential photographers of the twentieth century.
 She studied photography with Berenice Abbott, Alexey Brodovitch, and Lisette Model and had her first published photographs appear in Esquire in 1960.
 In 1963 and 1966, she was awarded John Simon Guggenheim Fellowships and was one of three photographers whose work was the focus of New Documents, John Szarkowski’s landmark exhibition at The Museum of Modern Art in 1967.